rkiesi/simple-bwserver-for-dd/otlp-test/readme.md

 ## What about OLTP with Jaeger?

-Starting an all-in-one Jager server - essentially following [Introducing native support for OpenTelemetry in Jaeger](https://medium.com/jaegertracing/introducing-native-support-for-opentelemetry-in-jaeger-eb661be8183c) as the BWCE engine also got native OLTP support:
+Starting an all-in-one Jager server - essentially following [Introducing native support for OpenTelemetry in Jaeger](https://medium.com/jaegertracing/introducing-native-support-for-opentelemetry-in-jaeger-eb661be8183c) as the BWCE engine also got native OTLP support:
 ```
 docker run -d --rm \
   --name jaeger \